HectorCastelli/website/src/content/blog/learning-product-skills.md

 While the sentiment itself is simple, the implications it brings into the entire software development lifecycle are vast.
 To better explore these ramifications, I will talk about the techniques and practices in three contexts: before, during, and after.

 # Before

+In most environments where code is written there is a significant amount of effort exercised even before a single key is pressed.
+In a more traditional environment, these aspects would fall under your Project Managers, Product Owners, or any other fancy title for "the person that tell us what to do".

+This model is unsustainable and produces churn and rework.
+In the spirit of agility, we aim to shorten the feedback cycle dramatically by getting involved at this stage.

 ## Know your users